Story Subject

 Weekly: HEPA vacuuming of all soft surfaces, laundry washed at high heat.

-Environmental: HEPA air purifier in the bedroom (cats banned from bedroom entirely — this was the hardest adjustment for all three of us), no carpets in the main living area (we switched to area rugs that vacuum easily), leather sofa instead of fabric.
+Environmental: HEPA air purifier in the bedroom (cats banned from bedroom entirely — this was the hardest adjustment for all three of us), no carpets in the main living area (we switched to area rugs that vacuum ), leather sofa instead of fabric.

 Medical: allergy immunotherapy (shots) starting at month three.
 A three-to-five year course that gradually desensitizes the immune response.
 I'm 18 months in.
 The shots are working.